dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 ## Setup
 Let's get the boring stuff out of the way.
 We need the following:
-- Dolt and `doltpy-integrations` installed
+- Dolt and `dolt-integrations` installed
 - Metaflow installed
 - the sample dataset we will use, which can easily clone from DoltHub